Dhenuva Konda

-Dhenuva Konda is a village in Andhra Pradesh, India.
+Dhenuva Konda is a village in Addanki mandal of Prakasam district in the Indian state of Andhra Pradesh.

 Geography

 Dhenuva Konda (literally "Cow Hill") is located near to the bank of Gundlakamma river.
 Dhenuva Konda is surrounded by hills on three sides and wet fields on the north side.
 In the village there is fertile lands in north, east and part of west sides and dry lands are on south side.
 Most of the village land had been acquired to construct Kandula Obul Reddy Gundlakamma reservoir.